jottocraft/dtps/.github/CONTRIBUTING.md

 ## Contributing to Power+
 Power+ is open-source and open to contributions on GitHub.
 This document will provide several important details on how Power+ is developed and additional information about debugging Power+.

+### DevTools
+If you have PowerPoints enabled, developer tools will not work properly.
+You will need to disable PowerPoints in order to debug Power+.

 ### Documentation
 If you want to know how Power+ works, you can use the following sources:
 * The [Canvas API](https://canvas.instructure.com/doc/api/).
 All web requests in Power+ use the dtps.webReq function.